 Suitable and appropriate housing can significantly improve the lives of older people, while inadequate accommodation can be the source of multiple problems and costs.
 As demands change in line with demographic shift, more adaptable and specialised housing and neighbourhoods will be essential.

 In recent years the UK pension system has undergone significant change.
-What role can innovation play in modernising pension arrangements?
+What are these changes and what areas may be open to innovation?

 Situated across the 8th floor with fantastic views over the city and an abundance of natural light; the venue conference suite is made up of 15 rooms of various sizes including a self contained event wing along with other smaller rooms and suites ideal for meeting and training events.